chrisseaton/chrisseaton.github.io/truffleruby/index.md

 *   [Understanding Basic Graal Graphs](basic-graal-graphs).
 How can you make sense of Graal graphs?

+*   [Understanding Programs Using Graphs](https://engineering.shopify.com/blogs/engineering/understanding-programs-using-graphs).
+What can we learn about a program using graphs?

 *   [Low Overhead Polling For Ruby](low-overhead-polling/).
 How can Ruby check for interruptions without a branch?

 *   [Top 10 Things To Do With GraalVM](tenthings/).
 What does GraalVM actually do?